Differentially private Bayesian tests: General framework

-For $k\in\{0,1\}$, the quantity $m_k(\mathbf{x}^{(i)}\mid \tau_k^2)$ can be interpreted as the marginal likelihood of the data partition $\mathbf{x}^{(i)}$ under the hypothesis $\mbox{H}_k$ when $\omega =0$.
+We note that for each partition $\mathbf{x}^{(i)}, \ i\in[M_n]$, the quantity $m_k(\mathbf{x}^{(i)}\mid \tau_{k,i}^2),\ k = 0, 1$, can be interpreted as the marginal likelihood of the data partition $\mathbf{x}^{(i)}$ under the hypothesis $\mbox{H}_k$ when $\omega_n =0$.
 Under this set up, as we eluded to earlier, the Bayes factor for testing $\mbox{H}_0$ against $\mbox{H}_1$ can be unbounded, and consequently the global sensitivity parameter of the privacy mechanism is unbounded too.
-This renders the development of differentially private Bayesian tests non-trivial, and throughout the article we shall assume that the hyper-parameter $\omega> 0$.
-Under the alternative hypothesis $\mbox{H}_1$ as in \eqref{eqn:hm1}-\eqref{eqn:hm3}, the marginal distribution of the data partition $\mathbf{x}^{(i)}$ is expressed as
+This renders the development of differentially private Bayesian tests non-trivial, and throughout the article we shall assume that the hyper-parameter $\omega_n> 0$.
+Under the alternative hypothesis $\mbox{H}_1$ in \eqref{eqn:hm1}-\eqref{eqn:hm3}, the marginal distribution of the data partition $\mathbf{x}^{(i)}$ is expressed as

 and under the null hypothesis $\mbox{H}_0$, it is given by:

 Consequently, in light of the data partition $\mathbf{x}^{(i)}$, the Bayes factor against the null hypothesis $\mbox{H}_0$ is expressed as